-Please visit the Secretary of State's website for more information about Veterans and Disabled Veterans license plates.
+Please visit the Secretary of the Commonwealth's website for more information about Veterans and Disabled Veterans license plates.

 You can apply for antique plates if your vehicle is at least 25 years old and is used only for exhibitions, parades, car club functions, and other public events.